Become a Better Genealogist By Reviewing What You Know

 “Ohio, County Death Records, 1840-2001,” database with images, FamilySearch (familysearch.org : 5 September 2014), Anna M Ross, 11 July 1896 ; citing Franklin > Death records, 1899-1903; county courthouses, Ohio.

-In reviewing Marguerite’s siblings' death register entry, that spanned four pages, we see that Christopher Hoppe was from Germany.
+In reviewing Marguerite’s siblings' death register entry, which spanned four pages, we see that Christopher Hoppe was from Germany.
 This discovery that I had already made was consistent, Christian Christopher Hoppe was from Germany.

-Sometimes the information you have that tells you what you know when you discover something you don’t know is more sparse than this case, but I hope I’ve helped you see how important it is to reexamine the source material you have already gathered, both offline and on.
+Sometimes the information you have that tells you what you know when you discover something you don’t know is more sparse than this case, but I hope I’ve helped you see how important it is to reexamine the source material have already gathered, both offline and on.

 ↪️ Are you new to genealogy?
 Grab your copy of this FREE Beginner Guide: